UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/UCL_Service_For_Me.md

 - Myriad

 Myriad is designed to be most suitable for serial work, including large numbers of serial jobs, and multi-threaded jobs (using e.g. OpenMP).
 It also includes a small number of GPUs for development or testing work.
+It went into service in July 2018.
 See [Myriad](Clusters/Myriad.md).

 - Kathleen